Epidemiologist

 Epidemiologists are expected to attend and present at national and international conferences and events, as well as publish research in peer-reviewed journals.
 Membership of the International Epidemiological Association (IEA) is useful for networking with others engaged in research into epidemiology.
 Within the private sector, you might also undertake financial and commercial training.

 If you've qualified as a clinical scientist working in infection science, you'll need to undertake CPD to remain registered with the HCPC.
-With experience, you may be able to train to become a consultant clinical scientist via the Higher Specialist Scientific Training (HSST) programme.
+With experience, you may be able to train to become a consultant clinical scientist via the NHS Higher Specialist Scientific Training (HSST) programme.

 Career prospects